-The meta content type enables you to specify the media type (i.e. "text/html") and character set for each web page -- you'll want to include this on all of your web pages.
-This information ensures your pages are displayed correctly on all browsers.
+The meta content type enables you to specify the media type (e.g. "text/html") and character set for each web page — you'll want to include this on all of your web pages.
+Different browsers render information differently, and different languages have different character sets.
+Using meta content type tags ensures your pages are displayed correctly on all browsers.

 Here's an example of the code you'd use for meta content type:

 By default, search engine crawlers move through your entire site and follow internal and external links.
 However, this may not align with your strategy if you are looking to control how some pages appear in SERPs.
 In addition, a high number of outbound links may negatively affect the value passed through your links (also known in the SEO community as "link juice").

 If you don't specify a robot meta tag, search engines will obey the default index,follow command.
 Robots meta tags can influence the behavior of the search engine crawling and indexing, resulting in more strategic control of how your site shows up in SERPs and what "link juice" it retains.